Color Packaging Trends You Should Know

 Yellow is here - from Canary to Tuscan, yellow reigns supreme for 2018.
 And not just as a pop of color.
 This energetic hue speaks loud and clear, covering every inch of packaging and white space, taking no risk of being overlooked.

 Apparel, cosmetics, olive oil...the full spectrum of consumer products and packaging are taking full advantage of this color trend...and winning!

 In color branding and packaging, neutral represents more than just a range of muted hues.
 In our new, and hopefully ever-increasing landscape of gender equality, neutral represents enlightened luxury.

 Minimalism is gradually being perceived as a high end way of life - and brands are taking notice.
 It’s the intersection where simplicity meets equality meet sophistication.

 Unlike Gen Z yellow, neutral packaging leaves plenty of white space to maximize beautiful logotypes and simple designs.

 Symbolism is another feature working in tandem with neutral hues, representing brands’ unisex functionality.
-Fragrance and cosmetic brands use ornaments as part of the design to tout brands’ gender-neutral platform.
+Fragrance and cosmetic brands use ornaments as part of the design to tout brands’ gender-neutral platforms.

 Color packaging is as important to product marketing as the product itself - especially in this era of social media sharing.

 You can expect to see color used more and more intuitively to delight consumers.
-Whether it’s ease of use, or social and cultural representation, color packaging has a myriad of possibilities transcending all lines to fit fluctuating buying habits of consumers.
+Whether it’s the ease of use or social and cultural representation, color packaging has a myriad of possibilities transcending all lines to fit fluctuating buying habits of consumers.

 Want to know more?
 Contact Sonic for additional details on how to implement self-heating technology into your product packaging.